kauri-io/Content/ZeppelinOS/Linking.md

   }
   ```

 **openzeppelin-eth** is an EVM package that is already deployed and It contains the same contracts that OpenZeppelin does.
-The only difference between the two is that OpenZeppelin is not deployed to the network.
+The difference between the two is that OpenZeppelin is not deployed to the network.

 Now we are going to link our contract to the package: